meeDamian/meeDamian.github.io/_posts/hello.md

 tried _friending_ it with [express](http://expressjs.com/) v4.x, where `app.locals`
-[is no longer a function](https://github.com/visionmedia/express/wiki/Migrating-from-3.x-to-4.x#reslocals), and I had to handle it [like this](https://github.com/jsantell/poet/pull/88/files) (I've used [underscore](http://underscorejs.org/), only because it was already required there).
+[is no longer a function](https://github.com/visionmedia/express/wiki/Migrating-from-3.x-to-4.x#reslocals), and I had to handle it [like this](https://github.com/jsantell/poet/pull/88/files) (I've used [underscore](http://underscorejs.org/), only because it was already `require`d there).
 As I didn't wanted to wait for someone to merge my PR, I decided to [link to own repo](https://github.com/chester1000/meeDamian.com/blob/cf8c24355dce30b395ca790718fcd84815b4323b/package.json#L12) in `package.json`.